 Destined for the Frans Indongo Group

 Jeremy describes himself as proudly Namibian, born and bred in the nation’s capital.
 Although his tertiary training took him to South Africa – first to the University of Stellenbosch and then the University of South Africa – he returned to Namibian shores as soon as he had the necessary qualifications in the bag.
-Jeremy’s CV is an impressive one, featuring stints in auditing, corporate finance and asset management at the likes of, amongst others, Deloitte and Old Mutual.
+Jeremy’s CV is an impressive one, featuring stints in auditing, corporate finance, and asset management at the likes of, amongst others, Deloitte and Old Mutual.

 Yet despite a spot at internationally renowned names, Jeremy had his eye on the Frans Indongo Group for a number of years.
-“Etienne and I wrote our qualifying exams together and afterwards we remained in touch.
+“Etienne and I wrote our qualifying exams together and afterward we remained in touch.
 One of the things I used to tell him was how fortunate he was to be part of the Group.”
 Then, when an advertisement appeared late in 2016, announcing that the Group was looking for a new Chief Operations and Commercial Officer, Jeremy did not have to think twice.
-A gruelling series of interviews later, the coveted position was his.
+A grueling series of interviews later, the coveted position was his.

 “There are a number of reasons why the Frans Indongo Group topped my dream-companies-to-work-for list,” Jeremy confides.
 “As a proud Namibian, the pull is tremendous.
 It is a Namibian-born and Namibian-run company with Namibian people at head office and staffing the subsidiaries, featuring Namibian entrepreneurs on the Board of Directors and a Namibian business legend as the founder, that is committed to see the Namibian economy flourish by shaping our nation and our people today to own a better tomorrow.”